-Having work place emergency planning & response training implemented at the work site is in the more developed countries of Europe a legal requirement as per relevant health and safety law.
+Having workplace emergency response training implemented at the worksite is in the more developed countries of Europe a legal requirement as per relevant health and safety law.
 Additionally collating proof of emergency response training is also a requirement under laws, H&S regulations and recognised international HSE standards.

-The 3 main purposes for work place emergency planning & response training are to further develop employee competencies to ensure they are practised in their roles and responsibilities should an emergency arise, validation of the plan to ensure it works and to test established emergency procedures.
-Planning for any emergency can not be considered as reliable until it is evaluated through a drill, this eliminates any false dependence on an untested written plan.
+The 3 main purposes for workplace emergency response training are to further develop employee competencies to ensure they are practised in their roles and responsibilities should an emergency arise, validation of the plan to ensure it works and to test established emergency procedures.
+Planning for any emergency can not be considered reliable until it is evaluated through a drill, this eliminates any false dependence on an untested written plan.

 3Spires Safety ensure particular attention to providing a detailed report capturing the pro’s and con’s of the equipment used during the exercise, the competency of the individuals in the exercise, the effectiveness of the procedure affiliated with the drill, efficiency of time,

 communication channels, and weather conditions impacting the exercise.

 3Spires Safety provides desktop training and open discussion exercises to meticulously test external company employees on their procedural knowledge and the communication channels they must go through to raise an alarm as well as escalations that are added to the exercise such as the media being present.
 This training is not designed to catch people out but purely to find gaps in the written plan or gaps in critical health safety training that may be required for the organisation.